btrettel/flt/to-do.md

     - Test with arrays instead of scalars.
     - Recursion to handle arbitrary numbers of exponents.
     - `real(...)` to convert `unitless` to `real(kind=WP)` for when an intrinsic or something else that expects a `real(kind=WP)` isn't available.
 Also: `int`.
-    - Table with times for various compilers on the same computer, as a function of number of pdims generated:
+    - Table with times for various compilers on the same computer, as a function of number of units generated:
         - Running genunits
         - Compiling units.f90
         - Compiling test_units.f90 with units